apache/causeway-site/content/components/objectstores/jdo/workarounds.md

 ## Workaround for Lazy Loading

-In a bidir 1:m, we have found that the post-load callback for the children is not fired.
+In a bidir 1:m, we have found that in certain circumstances the post-load callback for the children is not fired.
+Specifically, if the child has subclasses, and the subclass has fields/properties that are in the [default fetch group](http://db.apache.org/jdo/fetchgroups.html).

+A test case illustrating the problem (*though whether with the spec or the DN implementation, we are not yet sure*) can be found [here on github](https://github.com/danhaywood/test-jdo).

 The consequence of this is that any domain services used by the child object (including `DomainObjectContainer`) are not injected into the child.

 The workaround is to have the parent inject the services when returning the children.

-For example, suppose we have a Customer <->* Order bidir relationship.
-In Customer, we would have:
+For example, suppose we have a `Customer` <->* `Order` bidir relationship, and where `Order` my have subclasses, eg `RushedOrder`.
+In `Customer`, we would add a new method `getOrdersWorkaround()`:

     // {{ Orders (Collection)
     private SortedSet<Order> orders = new TreeSet<Order>();

     @Persistent(mappedBy = "customer")
     public SortedSet<Order> getOrders() {
+        return this.orders;
+    }

+    public void setOrders(final SortedSet<Order> orders) {
+        this.orders = orders;
+    }

+    public SortedSet<Order> getOrdersWorkaround() {

         if (this.orders == null) {
             // this can happen, it would seem, by JDO/DN when it is